-In a previous blog post, we explain why designers will rule the world.
 I believe that the best among those designers—including instructional designers—will be those who draw.

 “We can’t call ourselves designers if we don’t draw.
 Drawing is the language of design.
 Putting pen to paper opens up cognitive challenges and innate problem-solving skills that mouse and keyboard do not.
 (In fact, the argument can be convincingly made that reliance solely on keyboard and mouse automatically inhibits our most important designer abilities.)
 All designers should draw all the time, for precisely the same reason that storytellers should talk.

 Drawing is the way that our hands talk, and our hands – just like our mouth – are our outward-facing tool for expressing what we see in our mind.
 Drawing is how we explore the visual.
 Drawing is how we conjure, explore, and test visual ideas." - Dan Roam